EnlistedGhost/MorrowRealm-v718/README.md

 Overview:
 ---------------
 MorrowRealm is an overhauled Matrix 718/Rune-Evo V3 Runescape Private Server based upon the v718 revision of the game.
+Additionally to operating on v718 the team is merging in items, features and functionality from the v887 revision to further expand the game.
 Though this private server is originally a based on Runescape the MorrowRealm project team aims to take the game to a new level by overhauling every aspect section by section including graphics, models, maps, items, and much more.

 It is planned to keep an original 2012 feel remake operational side by side with the other realms that are created as of course the team still loves the original game they grew up with and wanted to keep a throwback to it built in still as one of the main focuses and starting area.
 The decision to eventually replace even the graphics throughout the work on this project is to get away from utilizing any material created by a 3rd party thus truly making the game completely unique/custom.